oxbbar/course-resources/README.md

 - [Git](https://git-scm.com/)
     - A version control system used to track changes in code and sync local versions with centralised repositories.
-        - `git mkdir git` to create a folder in my local user folder.
+        - `mkdir git` to create a folder in my local user folder.
         - `cd dir` - to move to this folder.
-        - `git mkdir oxbbar` to create a folder where repos for my account will go.
+        - `mkdir oxbbar` to create a folder where repos for my account will go.
         - `cd oxbbar` to move to this folder.
         - `git clone https://github.com/oxbbar/course-resources` to make a clone of this repo locally.
 I then updated this readme with some information through github.com.
         - `cd course-resources` to move to this repo.